 Our trip to Cofradia was our first since the pandemic hit and all three of us thoroughly enjoyed the change of scenery for 6 days.
 On the way there the back of the truck was loaded with warm winter clothes for people in the community and a large griddle for the tortilla business!
-We were surprised how well Andrea did on the 14-hour trip there and 15-hours back.
+We were surprised how well Andrea did on the 14-hour trip there and 15 hours back.
 While in the community she brought a smile to everyone’s face as she happily let everyone and anyone hold her for as long as they wanted.
-I think she was happy to finally see more faces than just mom and dad’s.
+I think she was happy to finally see more faces than just her mom and dad.
 It was also so good to eat some of the vegetables that families grew from the seeds we helped purchase for the community to help them through the pandemic.

 We were excited to have Ismael join us from San Pablito.
 He’s a professional artist and barista who taught 3 art classes and a class on how to make a good cup of coffee.
-He was really impacted by the opportunity to meet Christian Huichol as he admires their hand made products.
+He was really impacted by the opportunity to meet Christian Huichol as he admires their handmade products.
 Ismael is part of the indigenous people in central Mexico known as Otomi.
-The Otomi base some of their product designs off the Huichol so he was moved by how everyone was so happy even though they didn’t have a lot of material possessions or large houses – which he stated, is the opposite in San Pablito.
+The Otomi base some of their product designs off of the Huichol so he was moved by how everyone was so happy even though they didn’t have a lot of material possessions or large houses – which he stated, is the opposite in San Pablito.
 The trip also helped him to revive his relationship with Jesus as he often gets discouraged in his walk with God.
 Please pray for Isma, his wife Rosa, and his mom who lives with them.
 Pray that God would use this couple in powerful ways and protect them from the snares of the evil one.

 I had a long conversation with Amelia one night about how she’s doing with starting the tortilla business as well as other worries that weigh on her heart as a mom, sister, and leader in their community.
 Amelia and her husband are so anointed by God and I am always in awe of their maturity in Christ and blessed by their leadership example.